What Queer Weddings Are Teaching Me About Marriage

 Prior to the legislation of marriage equality, every wedding I had photographed in my career was the nuclear couple; cis-hetero.
 In that time I saw all the traditions and all heard tropes, and I thought I knew what marriage meant.
 It has only been since the legislation of same-sex marriage that I have seen the way our queer community have embraced a deep, sacred meaning of marriage: breaking the status quo, persevering, and holding space for vulnerable people.
 And doing it all without the need to appease to centuries-old traditions.

-Break Norms, Make it Meaningful
+Break Norms, Make It Meaningful

 Hetero weddings are rife with outdated traditions: brides are treated as exchangeable objects; parents bear the cost of the event, white is a symbol of purity etc. Things have changed dramatically for women’s rights in the last 100 years.
 While there is still a lot of work to be done, a bride escorted down the aisle by her father and being “given away” to another man is no longer representative of her agency and the rights she has.